GameServerManagers/LinuxGSM-Docs/FAQ.md

             * Please see the the following link.
             * http://gameservermanagers.com/tmux

 Tmux has not been installed.
-See the dependencies section of the instructions.
+See the dependencies section of the installation instructions.

     apt-get install tmux